rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

 address families:

 + IPv4 unicast
-+ IPv4 labelled unicast
++ IPv4 labeled unicast
 + IPv6 unicast
-+ IPv6 labelled unicast
++ IPv6 labeled unicast

 Limitations
 ~~~~~~~~~~~

 BGP authentication is currently not supported but already
-planned as enhancement in one of the next releases.
+planned as an enhancement in one of the next releases.

 RAW Update Files
 ~~~~~~~~~~~~~~~~

-The BNG Blaster is able to inject BGP messages from a pre-compiled RAW update file into the defined sessions.
+The BNG Blaster can inject BGP messages from a pre-compiled RAW update file into the defined sessions.
 A RAW update file is not more than a pre-compiled binary stream of BGP messages, typically but not limited to update messages.